SystemC - TLM

 3.1.
 Loosely-Timed

-timing annotation and temporal decoupling
+Loosely-Timed style uses timing annotation and temporal decoupling together.

 3.2.
 Approximately-timed